Messaging channels

 - Open Channels in the console and choose Connect a channel.

-- Choose the bot that should answer messages on this channel.
-(Create a bot first if you have none.)
+- Choose the agent that should answer messages on this channel.
+(Create an agent first if you have none.)

 @username, or the WhatsApp verified name and phone).
 Set it only to override that with your own label. - Connect.
 A bot can have more than one channel, and you can connect the same platform for several bots.